CompactFlash: CF+ and CompactFlash specification revisions

+Video Performance Guarantee

+The Video Performance Guarantee (VPG) is a standard of the CompactFlash Association, which guarantees a minimum write speed for recording high-quality videos.

 CE-ATA

 CE-ATA is a serial MMC-compatible interface based on the MultiMediaCard standard.

 CFast

 A variant of CompactFlash known as CFast is based on the Serial ATA (SATA) interface, rather than the Parallel ATA/IDE (PATA) bus for which all previous versions of CompactFlash are designed.
 CFast is also known as CompactFast.

 CFast 1.0/1.1 supports a higher maximum transfer rate than current CompactFlash cards, using SATA 2.0 (300 MB/s) interface, while PATA is limited to 167 MB/s using UDMA 7.

 CFast cards are not physically or electrically compatible with CompactFlash cards.
 However, since SATA can emulate the PATA command protocol, existing CompactFlash software drivers can be used, although writing new drivers to use AHCI instead of PATA emulation will almost always result in significant performance gains.
 CFast cards use a female 7-pin SATA data connector, and a female 17-pin power connector, so an adaptor is required to connect CFast cards in place of standard SATA hard drives which use male connectors.

 The first CFast cards reached the market in late 2009.
 At CES 2009, Pretec showed a 32 GB CFast card and announced that they should reach the market within a few months.
 Delock began distributing CFast cards in 2010, offering several card readers with USB 3.0 and eSATAp (power over eSATA) ports to support CFast cards.

 Seeking higher performance and still keeping a compact storage format, some of the earliest adoptors of CFast cards were in the gaming industry (used in slot machines), as a natural evolution from the by then well-established CF cards.
 Current gaming industry supporters of the format include both specialist gaming companies (e.g. Aristocrat Leisure) and OEMs such as Innocore (now part of Advantech Co., Ltd.).